maryamkarimi/map-reducer-python/Part4/readme.md

   `(This 3.txt 0.166666666667 	3)`
   `(very 1.txt 0.142857142857	 1)`

-  **Mapper 3** will recieve the above pairs and simply flip the order of document identifier and term.
+  **Mapper 3** will receive the above pairs and simply flip the order of document identifier and term.
 This will ensure pairs will get sorted by doc as key which is needed for the next reducer to be able to calculate the total number of documents in the corpus.

-  **Reducer 3** recieves the above pairs and calculates idf and tf-idf.
+  **Reducer 3** receives the above pairs and calculates idf and tf-idf.
 It will emit the following pairs:
   `((term doc_identifier), (tf df idf))`

   `((1.txt, and), (0.142857142857, 0.0, 0.0))`